joaquinlarroca/pizzajs/mkdocs/docs/addons/miniMonitor.md

 An overlay that draws using `pjsAfterUpdate`.
-Shows fps and deltaTime
+Shows fps and deltaTime when holding "k"
 ```js
 import "./source/Addons/miniMonitor.js"
 ```